Wipeout (2008 game show): History

 On August 15, 2010, ABC announced that the show had been contracted for a fourth season.
 The announcement added: "Wipeout has the distinction of being the only broadcast reality series launched in recent years that has demonstrated proven staying power."
 On October 13, 2010, ABC announced plans that the fourth season would be split into three sections – Winter, Spring, and Summer; with a total of 31 episodes: 8 Winter episodes, 7 Spring episodes and 16 Summer episodes.
 The fourth season premiered on January 6, 2011.

-On June 16, 2011, ABC announced that the show had been renewed for a fifth season and that Vanessa Lachey would replace co-host Jill Wagner on the show.
-New episodes of Winter Wipeout began on December 8, 2011 with a Christmas special episode entitled Winter Wipeout: Deck the Balls.
+On June 16, 2011, ABC announced that the show had been renewed for a fifth season and that Vanessa Lachey would replace sideline reporter Jill Wagner on the show.
+New episodes of Winter Wipeout began on December 8, 2011, with a Christmas special episode entitled Winter Wipeout: Deck the Balls.
 That same year, syndicated reruns of Wipeout aired on truTV and TBS.

 On August 29, 2012, Wipeout was picked up for a sixth season.
-In addition, it was announced that former co-host Jill Wagner would be returning to the series after a season-long absence.
+In addition, it was announced that former sideline reporter Jill Wagner would be returning to the series after a season-long absence.
 John Anderson and John Henson also returned as commentators.
 Vanessa Lachey departed the series due to her impending pregnancy.

 On August 30, 2012, Activision released a Wipeout game for iOS.
 It quickly became the top-selling app in the App Store.

 On May 9, 2013, season six premiered.
 In its sixth season, Wipeout celebrated its 100th episode.

 For its seventh season, winners from each episode were brought together for a "Tournament of Champions" at the end of the season to compete for the title of Ultimate Wipeout Champion.
 Season seven ended on September 7, 2014.

-Reportedly revamped for an eighth season as Wipeout Extreme, by the summer of 2015, ABC had quietly canceled the show and removed it from the network website.
+Reportedly revamped for an eighth season as Wipeout Extreme, the show was quietly canceled by the summer of 2015 and removed from the network website.
 The series was not renewed for an eighth season.
 In the years since, the show has been seen on local stations, TeenNick and TBD.